RocketChat/docs-old/contributing/google-summer-of-code-2020/README.md

 - **Mentors**: @ashish.jha @prajval.raval
 - **Project repository**: <https://github.com/RocketChat/alexa-rocketchat>
 - **Description**: Bring access of Rocket.Chat into the world of 100 million+ Alexa enabled devices.
 The project should aim beyond the obvious TTS <-> STT "Rocket.Chat bridging" of intelligent VUI terminal devices and create innovative, high valued user experiences to the Alexa ecosystem - powered by open source Rocket.Chat.
 Google Home/Assistant devices support, if possible, should also be considered concurrently.
 - **Desirable Skills**: Familiarity with Alexa skills development.
 Experience with interfacing external sources and systems into Alexa skills.
-Passion for global converstational interaction enablement.
+Passion for global conversational interaction enablement.
 Familiarity with Google Action development ideal.

 ### Omnichannel:  Chatbot support for RASA and Dialogflow